crazyluv/solve-lg-gram-17-linux-boot-error/README.md

 5. Select Thunderbolt (TM) Configuration.
 6. Select Discrete Thunderbolt (TM) Configuration.
 7. Select Thunderbolt (TM) OS Select.
-8. Set Windows 10 Thunderbolt support to Disabled(ed: or "Enabled", without RTD3).
+8. Set Windows 10 Thunderbolt support to Enabled(without RTD3 or "Disabled").
 After a delay of about 5 seconds after setting, the confirmation message for saving the setting changes appears.
 9. Save the changed settings and reboot.
 10. Now you can boot normally(without having to set "pci=nommconf" in grub) with the latest kernel!